US Secretary of State Rex Tillerson visits Korean DMZ

 The DMZ is not completely peaceful however.
 Both sides have used the border as a site to broadcast propaganda via huge loudspeakers into the neighboring country.

-Seoul ordered the resumption of such broadcasts after the North's reported hydrogen bomb test in January 2016.
+Seoul ordered the resumption of such broadcasts after the North's reported hydrogen bomb test in January 2016, which continue to this day.

 In the past, Pyongyang has threatened military strikes against the speakers, calling them a "grave military provocation."

 Threats have also been made against South Korean activists who regularly float large numbers of balloons across the DMZ carrying anti-regime propaganda and information about the South.